Bosnia and Herzegovina–Croatia relations: Political relations and status of the Croat people in Bosnia and Herzegovina

-Croatia’s conveyed the view that the election of Komšić should never happen again, as it is seen as undermining "the equality of constituent nations" in Bosnia and Herzegovina, between the three main ethnic groups of Bosniaks, Croats, and Serbs.
-Croatia also continues to voice its support for constitutional and electoral reforms that would enable Croats in Bosnia and Herzegovina to have legitimate representatives in the legislative and executive bodies of Bosnia and Herzegovina, especially the House of Peoples of the Federation of Bosnia and Herzegovina, the upper house of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina where the vast majority of the Croats of Bosnia and Herzegovina lives, and the Presidency of Bosnia and Herzegovina.
+Croatia has continued to advocate electoral and constitutional reforms in Bosnia and Herzegovina that, in its stated view, would prevent the outvoting of Croat preferences in the Federation and strengthen Croat representation in state-level and entity institutions, and has raised the issue in European Union discussions related to Bosnia and Herzegovina's accession process.

+Electoral reform has also been addressed through interventions by the Office of the High Representative (OHR), an issue that Croatia has closely followed in connection with the political position of Bosnian Croats.
+On 2 October 2022, High Representative Christian Schmidt imposed amendments to the Constitution of the Federation of Bosnia and Herzegovina and to the election law, stating that the changes were intended to reduce post-election institutional deadlock and facilitate the formation of the Federation government.
+The amendments included changes to the composition and selection rules of the Federation House of Peoples, which plays a central role in government formation in the Federation.
+Croatian officials welcomed the decision, describing it as supportive of equality and representation for Croats in Bosnia and Herzegovina and as consistent with Croatia's long-standing advocacy on the issue.

+In March 2024, Schmidt imposed further amendments described as an "integrity package", aimed at strengthening election administration and reducing irregularities, including through new technical and procedural safeguards.
+Reuters reported that Croat political leaders continued to demand additional reforms related to the rules for electing the Croat member of the Presidency, indicating that the dispute remained a recurring issue in Bosnia and Herzegovina–Croatia relations despite integrity-focused changes to the electoral framework.

+In July 2026, the Croatian Parliament adopted the Resolution on strengthening the political position of Croats in Bosnia and Herzegovina which supported establishing a Croatian electoral unit for the election of the Croatian member of the Presidency of Bosnia and Herzegovina.

 Two schools under one roof

 A school in Travnik, 2018, shows the Croatian-curriculum high school (blue) fenced off from the Bosnian-curriculum high school (yellow).
 Croatia provides funding to their side, leaving the other side dilapidated.

 Croatia is a sponsor of Bosnia and Herzegovina's segregated school system, exemplified by the "two schools under one roof".
 Children from two ethnic groups, Bosniaks and Croats, attend classes in the same building, but physically separated from each other and taught separate curricula.
 Children from one ethnic group often enter the school through one door, while children from other ethnic group through another.
 In the Federation entity of BiH, 57 schools operated in this way in the year 2010.
 By 2018, 56 such schools remained.
 This phenomenon of ethnic separation is attributed to the Croat–Bosniak War (1992–1994) and the creation of Herzeg-Bosnia on the territory of Bosnia and Herzegovina.
 Croatia continues to finance the system of separate Croatian-curriculum public schools in BiH.